Kai-E-Yang/cfit_fftw3/README.md

 - STARTLOOP, if the program is restart from some existed field, the STARTLOOP can be changed, which reset the numbers in the written results.
 It should be smaller than NLOOP.
 - ALPHA_ERROR, this logical flag indicate whether use the sigma values stored in ALPHAERRNAME
 - MIN_STEP, minimum step size of the field line tracing in the unit of pixel.
+- precision_flag, the precision of IO, default is 'double', 'float' is optional.

 ## Other Note:
 This parallel version is based on FORTRAN OPENMP.